SBVRTCNVRT

 1. Photograph

 The source material.
 A portrait, a figure, raw data captured as the starting point for everything that follows.
-The photograph is never the work.
-It is the seed.
+The photograph is the seed.

 2. Digital Edit